BowTiedHeron/prompt-engineering-for-boomers/README.md

-# buildspace
+# Prompt Engineering for Boomers!

 ### Welcome 👋

-This is the starter template for the [build your own AI writing assistant w/ GPT-3](https://buildspace.so/builds/ai-writer) project.
+This project is inspired by [build your own AI writing assistant w/ GPT-3](https://buildspace.so/builds/ai-writer) from the legends at Buildspace.